 Becoming a licensed auto dealer in any state usually involves a lot of thorough preparation.
 Getting a California dealer license is no different.
 Depending on the type of license you want, you will need to complete a number of different requirements.

-Step #1: Understand which California Auto Dealer License you need
+Step #1: Choose Your California Dealer License

 Depending on the type of license you are applying for, there are certain differences in the application process.
 The California Department of Motor Vehicles (DMV) specifies 4 different types of licenses.

 - New commercial auto dealer – allows you to sell new vehicles to the public (new dealers can also hold a new/used license)

 - Used commercial auto dealer – allows you to sell used vehicles to the public and to other dealers